MahekKatariya/cubejs-mongobi/README.md

 Reconnect with your instance

-## make Dockerfile and docker-compose file :
+## Make Dockerfile and docker-compose file :

 - create Dockerfile for create image for mongo-bi connector